 Then, move it on over to social media

-Once you’ve taken a inventory of your website and social media channels, how does your brand stack up?
-Are your profile images all over the place?
-Are your graphics inconsistent?
-Do you talk in the same tone and voice throughout your site and on social media?
+Once you’ve taken an inventory of your website and social media channels, how does your brand experience stack up?

 First, it’s okay if there are inconsistencies.
-That’s why we do these assessments – you need to know where you’re at in order to learn where you need to go.
-Slowly work through your list and make updates.
-It’s not something that needs to be done overnight and shouldn’t be overwhelming.
+That’s part of the brand-building process and why we do assessments in the first place.
+You need to know where you’re at in order to learn where you need to go.

-A brand is fluid and as your business changes, so will your branding.
+As your business changes, so will your brand.
 When we talk about cohesive branding, it doesn’t mean rigid and stale – it’s about sticking within a set of guidelines so that if someone visits your website and then hops over to Facebook, they see the consistencies and build a connection.
 Because, at the end of the day, that’s what matters – creating a relationship with your audience in an authentic way.

 All my best,